Urgent messaging reaches everyone in your community across all available devices—regardless of their notification preferences.

 |Text||iOS app||Android app|

-Urgent messages also include text-to-speech calls as a fallback if recipients aren’t reachable by text or app.
+Urgent messages also include text-to-voice calls as a fallback if recipients aren’t reachable by text or app.
 This includes people who have opted out of text notifications and any delivery failures.

 Urgent messaging should be limited to emergency situations, ranging lockdowns, weather closures, or unexplained absences.